SalonDesDevs/ctf-writeups/src/cyber-apocalypse-2021/pwn/save-the-environment/README.md

 Unfortunately we can't just do the same exploit again.

-In this challenge you can recycle things in exchange of recycling point, with at least 10 recycling point we can ask to leak an arbitrary address.
+In this challenge you can recycle things in exchange of recycling point, with at least 10 recycling points we can ask to leak an arbitrary address.

 So first thing we need to do is to farm these recycling points.